What is a Centurion?

 Centurions 1911 is not a club and the rules to qualify as a Centurion are:

-an "applicant" must have fulfilled the performance criteria set both by the Centurions and the RWA.
+- an "applicant" must have fulfilled the performance criteria set both by the Centurions and the Race walking Association (RWA).
 This is to walk 100 miles in a 24 hour time limit in accordance with racewalking rules.

-the application must be unanimously accepted by members at a general meeting where the athlete would then be "invited" to become a Centurion.
-This "process" has not changed much over the years, except that these days, walkers who have finished the race in the qualifying time are normally awarded their Centurion number on the day at the race presentation.
+- the application must be unanimously accepted by members at a general meeting where the athlete would then be "invited" to become a Centurion.
+This "process" has not changed much over the years, except that these days, walkers who have finished the race in the qualifying time are normally awarded their Centurion number on race day at the awards presentation.

 The Centurions do not have a "Constitution" with fixed "Rules and Regulations".
 We do, however, have a Committee to ensure that the "Brotherhood" continues and that our 100 mile qualifying races are well organised according to the standards which we expect of a 100 mile/24 hour event.
 This also includes the standards set by the RWA